danilsonmarcos/odin-recipes/README.md

 # odin-recipes
-This project was created for HTML practicing.
+I started this project because I just wanted to practice some HTML basics and some GitHub/Git skills